yhpua/atomic/README.md

-# testrmd
+# ATOMiC
-Displaying html via github
+Details about ATOMiC